“Coral Reefs & Komodo Dragons in the South Pacific”

 - Group air – Airlines may add surcharges to offset fuel inflation or taxes.
 The total ticket cost is not final until we receive your final payment and the group is ticketed.
 If doing own air, airport transfer may or may not be included depending on your air schedule.
 Do not buy air until the group air is set or we advise – though unlikely, airlines, times and dates can change!

 [print – copy and paste to Word and print that]

 AFS Bali – Singapore Trip Tips

 Prepare to be thrilled by 3 stunning regions with unrivaled architecture, coral reefs, and komodo dragons!
-There are countless thrills on this Asia adventure.
-From Ubud, the soul of Bali, to crazy fun Singapore, I wonder which part will be your favorite?
-I’ll be in Singapore next month to check out exciting new venues for you.
-Komodo National Park is a World Heritage site with astounding marine diversity and is a diver’s heaven.
-Yes, the Indonesian government just closed the park to visitors due to severe poaching of the protected dragons.
-But no worries, we’ll boat you to outer islands few tourists know about for even better sightings of the dragons up to 10 feet long!
+There are countless thrills on this Asia adventure from Ubud, the soul of Bali, to our beautiful resort on Flores Island, boating to see the dragons on Komodo island and onto crazy fun Singapore!
+I wonder which part will be your favorite?
+Komodo National Park is a World Heritage site with astounding marine diversity that just opened for you.

-This trip sold out fast long ago.
-All regions will be ready to welcome us in 2022.
-We have a wonderful group of 28 solo travel lovers, so you are the fortunate ones.
+This trip was delayed since 2019, but all in order now.
+All regions are open and ready to welcome us in 2023.
+We have a wonderful group of AFS travel lovers.
 Be sure to check out the websites of our awesome properties and tourism sites listed below.
 After final payments are in, we will send you contact and room lists.
 Group members can access to the trip’s Private Facebook group page with link found in your deposit welcome email.

 Your Fearless GTL.
 Christie Hintz